Insight 4: Manipulate the problem-model-data-metric equation

 Manipulating the problem

 In competitions, the problem is always to reach the highest measurement on the test data.
-This cannot be changed.
+It cannot be changed.
 If the metric does not provide an accurate measurement of the intention of the organizer of the contest, the problem does not change.
 Competitors are allowed to explore such conflicts of interests.

 In academia, researchers can sometimes change the problems slightly to their advantage, but only problems that can be applied to a wide range of applications are of interest.